theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ## Why use relational databases

 * Data separate from analysis.
-  * No risk of accidentally changing data when analyzing it
+  * There is no risk of accidentally changing data when analyzing it.
   * If we change the data we can rerun the query
-* Fast for large amounts of data
+* It's fast for large amounts of data.
-* Improve quality control of data entry: it's possible to constrain types, which is especially easy if you use forms available in database programs like Access, Filemaker, etc.)
+* It improves quality control of data entry: it's possible to constrain types, which is especially easy if you use forms available in database programs like Access, Filemaker, etc.

 ## Database Management Systems